What Are Science Fiction Conventions Like?

 Gaming: Varies wildly, depending on who's available to do what.
 I've seen conventions where the gaming was all cancelled for lack of interest; I've seen conventions where world-famous game designer Steve Jackson was testing his latest creation on fifty enthusiastic volunteers.
 Usually, you get D&D or one of its imitators, a wargame or two.
 I do my own gaming online, not at cons.

 The art show: Lots of pictures on the walls.
 At a major convention you'll get beautiful paintings by professional artists--cover paintings and the like--on display next to pen-and-ink drawings by rank amateurs.
 At small conventions you mostly get the amateurs.
 Generally, most of the artwork is for sale--just how this is worked varies, but there's almost always a system of bidding that may or may not put a given work into a voice auction.

-The huckster room (sometimes called a dealers' room): Rows of tables with stuff on them that the people sitting behind the tables are trying to sell you: magazines, books, costumes, swords, movie memorabilia, T-shirts, games, and all manner of other stuff, generally with at least some connection with fantasy and science fiction.
+The huckster room (sometimes called a dealers' room): Rows of tables with stuff on them that the people sitting behind the tables are trying to sell you: magazines, books, costumes, swords, movie memorabilia, T-shirts, games, jewelry, and all manner of other stuff, generally with at least some connection with fantasy and science fiction.